Shoes and sneakers are a fashion statement. The kind of kicks you're wearing describes the type of person you are.

 - Sneakers as an investment than footwear – Given the nature of reselling shoes, this question comes to mind: who is the market for sneakers?
 On the one hand, some consumers have a passion for sneakers and use them to promote their fashion sense.
 On the other, resellers try to get their hands on the most hyped shoes and resell them above their retail price.
 There's nothing wrong with reselling as a hustle, but it potentially robs people who are genuinely interested in the kicks and plan on collecting and wearing them.
 In other words, the sneaker reselling business robs collectors from pursuing their passions righteously.
 Retailers do more marketing and promotional campaigns geared to resellers.

 Reselling shoes is a fun way to make money as a part-time job, if not as a full-time one, and regardless of your age.
 If you are into basketball and hip-hop or if you have experience in flipping items before, then you are already a step ahead of other beginners in the game.
-Nonetheless, this post hopefully prepared you for the challenges that lie ahead in the sneaker reselling game, even if you're really into shoes, to begin with.
+If you don't have that experience, no worries.